rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-11-17-1e104e0dc3104510-opening-of-offer-for-sale-for-twamev-construction-and-infrastructure-limited-the.md

 stocks:
 - TWAMEV
 tags:
+- construction-sector
+- ipo
 - ofs
-- offer-for-sale
 - twamev-construction
-- public-offer
-- construction-sector
 title: Opening of Offer for Sale for Twamev Construction and Infrastructure Limited
 ---